Scalingo/documentation/_posts/languages/javascript/meteor/2015-04-10-deploy-meteor-telescope.md

 ---
 title: Deployment of a Meteor application - Telescope
 modified_at: 2015-04-10 00:00:00
-categories: languages javascript
+categories: meteor
-tags: nodejs meteor tutorial telescope
+tags: tutorial nodejs meteor telescope
 ---

 This guide will go through the deployment of a un-modified instance of Telescope,